 Under the hood, the handhelds mirror one another.
 Both are enhanced by better processors than early 3DS models, meaning that every great game in the 3DS library will play best on either option.

-The extensive library of 3DS hits, including the handful of New Nintendo 3DS XL exclusives (most notably, Xenoblade Chronicles 3D, The Binding of Isaac: Rebirth), can be played on the New Nintendo 2DS XL without a hitch.
+The extensive library of 3DS hits, including the handful of New Nintendo 3DS XL exclusives (most notably, Xenoblade Chronicles 3D and The Binding of Isaac: Rebirth), can be played on the New Nintendo 2DS XL without a hitch.

-The price difference is actually even greater, though, when you factor in that the New Nintendo 2DS XL comes with an AC adapter whereas you have to buy a charger separately (seriously) when picking up the New Nintendo 3DS XL.
-Chargers can be found for 10 bucks or less, but it still lengthens the price difference a bit.
+Currently, you’re not looking at a huge price gap between the two.
+However, factor in that the New Nintendo 2DS XL comes with an AC adapter, whereas you have to buy a charger separately when picking up the New Nintendo 3DS XL.
+Chargers can be found for $10 or less, but it still lengthens the price difference a bit.

 Winner: New Nintendo 2DS XL

 If you’re in the market for a dedicated Nintendo handheld, you can’t go wrong with either the New Nintendo 2DS XL or the New Nintendo 3DS XL.
-Still, at $50 cheaper and with a slew of mostly appreciated design changes, the New Nintendo 2DS XL wins this battle.
+That said, if we’re forced to choose, then we’d pick the New Nintendo 2DS XL for its new and improved design features.

 Winner: The New Nintendo 2DS XL